FoglyOgly/Meowth/README.md

 10. Simply type !configure in your server to start the configuration process.

 ## Directions for using Meowth:
-Note: avoid punctuation of any kind inside commands.
-The <> in these instructions are there for decoration
+Note: Avoid punctuation inside commands.
+The <> in these instructions are there for decoration.

 ### General Commands: